JacksonHagood/CPP_Basics/08_Strings/strings.md

 str[1] // gets character at index 1
 ```

 To get the first and last characters in a string, the `.front()` and `.back()` functions can be used.
-Finally, to get a sequence of characters within the string, the `.substr()` function can be called with a starting position and the number of characters to obtain.
+To get a sequence of characters within the string, the `.substr()` function can be called with a starting position and the number of characters to obtain.

 ```C++
 str.front(); // gets first character